Col-Bandit: Query-Time Top-$K$ Estimation for Late-Interaction Retrieval: Background and Related Work

-\paragraph{Top-$K$ Retrieval.} The retrieval objective is to identify the set of $K$ documents from a search set $\mathcal{D}$ (e.g., a candidate pool produced by an ANN stage) with the highest scores:
+\paragraph{Top-$K$ Ranking.} The ranking objective is to identify the $K$ documents from a search set $\mathcal{D}$ (the full corpus, or a candidate set produced by an upstream stage) with the highest MaxSim scores:

-\paragraph{Index-Time vs.\ Query-Time.} Retrieval systems separate \textit{index-time} (offline) processing, which extracts representations and builds index structures, from \textit{query-time} (online) computation, which encodes the query and ranks candidates.
-In late-interaction systems, the full similarity computation performed at query time is typically treated as a \emph{reranking} stage.\\ \textbf{Atomic Cost.} We define the atomic cost unit of query-time work as computing a single MaxSim value $h(d,t)$ in Eq.~\ref{eq:maxsim_op}.
-Standard exact reranking evaluates all $N \times T$ such values, which can dominate query-time cost even after candidate retrieval.
+\paragraph{Index-Time vs.\ Query-Time.} Retrieval systems separate \textit{index-time} (offline) representation/index construction from \textit{query-time} (online) scoring.
+In late-interaction systems the latter is typically a \emph{reranking} stage. \textbf{This separation matters for pruning:} index-time methods must commit before seeing the query and prune conservatively, while query-time methods can use the actual query to decide what to compute. \method{} is, to our knowledge, the first method to exploit this signal at the atomic MaxSim-cell level.
+Standard reranking evaluates all $N \times T$ MaxSim values $h(d,t)$ (Eq.~\ref{eq:colbert_score}), which dominates query-time cost even after candidate retrieval.